Cbyernus/SteamVR/SteamVR-Input.md

 Returns a handle for an action.
 This handle is used for all performance-sensitive calls.

-For best performance, applications should call this function once per handle.
+For best performance, applications should call this function once per action name and save the returned handle for later use.

 * `pchActionName` - The path to the action.
 This is generally of the form /actions/action_set_name/in/action_name or /actions/action_set_name/out/action_name.
 * `pHandle` - A pointer to an action handle variable to fill with the handle.